Dhi13man/reservation_manager_firebase/README.md

 ## Features

 1. Firebase based Google and Email Authentication
-2. Firestore dynamic database for reservations.
+2. Firestore dynamic database for reservations with one tap custom sorting.
 3. Light and Dark Themes (toggleable by tapping icon)

 ## Screenshots